irfanhakim-as/linux-wiki/distros/EndeavourOS.md

 ## [Install Applications/Libraries via Distrobox](../topics/distrobox.md#software-installation)

-This details how we can install certain applications or libraries not present in SteamOS via Distrobox.
+This details how we can install certain applications or libraries not present in your system via Distrobox.

 ---